 The Company has identified small enterprises and micro enterprises, as defined under the MSMED Act, 2006 by requesting confirmation from the vendors through the letters circulated by the Company.

-16. Other financial liabilities
+19. Other financial liabilities

-Current : It primarily consists of provision for recompense liability, incentive and bonus payable of ₹ 51.11 Crore (previous year: ₹ 22.55 Crore).

-All the financial liabilities are disclosed at amortised cost.
+Current: It primarily consists of incentive and bonus payable of ₹ 27.98 Crore (previous year: ₹ 51.11 Crore).
+The financial liabilities are disclosed at amortised cost.